bio-guoda/preston/README.md

 #### Mining Citations

-The Ecological Metadata Language (EML) files contain citations, and your biodiversity graph contains EML files.
+The Ecological Metadata Language (EML) files contain citations, and your biodiversity dataset graph contains EML files.
 To extract all citations you can do:

 ```console
 # first make a list of all the emls